writethedocs/salary-survey/b-job-changes.md

 - Yes, my salary decreased
 - No, my salary has stayed the same

 Why did you salary increase?
+Select multiple, if appropriate.

 - I received or negotiated a raise
 - I was promoted within the same organization